FBnil/evidencer/README.md

 ```

 ### QUOTE
 If you have a path with spaces, it is useful to quote them before using them, to do this, use `--quote` The default is a single quote.
 You can override this by setting `QUOTESTR`.
-Note that setting the `QUOTESTR` will not automatically enabled quoting.
+Note that setting the `QUOTESTR` by itself will not automatically enabled quoting.
 You can override it in the CFG:
 ```
 QUOTESTR='